VoznyukI/OberonUtilities/README.md

 I am very lucky that I found the project [Vishap Oberon Compiler (VOC)](https://github.com/vishaps/voc/), which, in fact, is the Oberon-2 language translator into C language.
 It is necessary to add several built-in functions and interpret some errors as warnings in order for VOC to be able to translate the original Native Oberon project codes (see history of the VOC project).

 The Oberon-2 compiler is translated into the C language with the help of the VOC.
-And I managed to compile all the source codes of the Native Oberon project into its own * .Obj format with the help of this C compiler. (see run_voc.bat)
+And I managed to compile all the source codes of the Native Oberon project into its own * .Obj format with the help of this C compiler.

 # 4. Compiler

+For some reason, the release version of the compiler sometimes does not work as expected.
+In view of this, the debug version of the product is used.

 The compiler uses the realisation of the module File.Mod from the project voc.
 It's done for working with the window's file sistem.